Semrush helps you:

 Link roundups are daily, weekly or monthly blog posts that link to outstanding content.

-Here’s an example of a backlink that I recently built from a roundup:
+Here’s an example of a backlink that I built from a roundup:

 Here’s the step-by-step process.